Shift Work Statistics 2026: Data, Risks, Industries

 Healthcare scheduling

-- 4.3% absence rate. highest of any occupation (BLS, 2024)
+- 4.3% absence rate, highest of any occupation (BLS, 2024)

-- Healthcare operates 24/7/365. shift work is universal
+- Healthcare operates 24/7/365, so shift work is universal

 - Nursing shortages mean remaining staff work more shifts